natural ways to relieve hemorrhoids and constipation

 🔬 Multiple RCTs | ASCRS 2024 Guidelines — Strongest Herbal Evidence

-Among all oral natural supplements for hemorrhoids, the combination of diosmin and hesperidin (Micronized Purified Flavonoid Fraction, MPFF) has the strongest body of evidence from randomized controlled trials.
-The 2024 ASCRS guidelines explicitly cite flavonoids (phlebotonics) as having evidence for improving acute hemorrhoidal attacks and reducing recurrence.
+Among all oral natural supplements for hemorrhoids, diosmin and hesperidin (Micronized Purified Flavonoid Fraction, or MPFF) have the strongest body of clinical trial evidence.
+The 2024 ASCRS guidelines explicitly cite flavonoids (called phlebotonics) as having solid evidence for improving acute hemorrhoid flares and reducing how often they come back.

-Horse chestnut seed extract (standardized to 20% aescin) works through a similar mechanism and is included in this evidence class.
+Horse chestnut seed extract (standardized to 20% aescin) works in a similar way and falls into the same evidence category.

-⚡ Dosage Used in Trials450mg diosmin + 50mg hesperidin (= 500mg MPFF) twice daily with meals during an acute flare.
+⚡ Dosage Used in Trials: 450mg diosmin + 50mg hesperidin (= 500mg MPFF) twice daily with meals during an acute flare.
 For prevention: once daily for 3–6 months.
-Always choose products labeled “micronized” for superior bioavailability, as standard-particle-size diosmin has poor intestinal absorption.
+Always choose products labeled “micronized” — regular-size diosmin particles are poorly absorbed by the body.

 📄 EBSCO Research Starters: Natural Treatments for Hemorrhoids.
 View source | ASCRS Guidelines 2024.
 DOI: 10.1097/DCR.0000000000003276

-Exercise improves both constipation and hemorrhoids through two direct mechanisms: (1) it stimulates colonic transit — the natural peristaltic contractions that move stool through the large intestine — significantly reducing constipation; (2) it improves venous return from the pelvis and lower extremities, reducing the blood pooling in rectal vessels that causes hemorrhoidal engorgement.
-Even moderate walking has been shown in clinical studies to significantly reduce constipation frequency and severity.
+Exercise helps both constipation and hemorrhoids in two direct ways: (1) it speeds up how quickly your colon moves stool — the natural muscle contractions that push things forward — which significantly cuts down on constipation; (2) it improves blood flow out of the pelvic area, reducing the blood pooling in rectal vessels that causes hemorrhoids to swell.
+Even moderate walking has been shown in clinical studies to meaningfully reduce how often and how severely constipation occurs.

-Importantly, not all exercise is equally beneficial during active hemorrhoid flares.
-Heavy weightlifting and intense cycling increase intra-abdominal pressure temporarily and may worsen symptoms in the short term.
+Not all exercise is equally helpful during an active flare, though.
+Heavy weightlifting and intense cycling temporarily increase pressure in your belly and may make symptoms worse in the short term.

-⚡ Exercise ProtocolMinimum: 30 minutes of moderate aerobic activity (brisk walking, swimming, elliptical) five days per week.
-During flare-ups: gentle walking and yoga are preferred.
-Avoid heavy squats, deadlifts, or cycling until symptoms resolve.
+⚡ Exercise Plan: Aim for 30 minutes of moderate cardio (brisk walking, swimming, elliptical) five days a week.
+During a flare: stick to gentle walking and yoga.
+Avoid heavy squats, deadlifts, or cycling until symptoms calm down.

 🔬 RCT Evidence for Prunes vs. Psyllium | Kiwi Enzyme Research

-Prunes (dried plums) contain both soluble fiber and sorbitol — a natural sugar alcohol with a well-documented osmotic laxative effect.
-A randomized clinical trial published in Aliment Pharmacol Ther (Attaluri et al., 2011, DOI: 10.1111/j.1365-2036.2011.04594.x) compared dried prunes directly against psyllium in constipated adults and found prunes were superior in increasing stool frequency and consistency.
+Prunes (dried plums) contain both soluble fiber and sorbitol — a natural sugar alcohol with a well-documented osmotic laxative effect that draws water into the colon to soften stool.
+A randomized clinical trial in Aliment Pharmacol Ther (Attaluri et al., 2011, DOI: 10.1111/j.1365-2036.2011.04594.x) compared dried prunes directly against psyllium in constipated adults and found prunes were better at increasing stool frequency and improving consistency.

-Kiwi fruit contains actinidin, a cysteine protease enzyme shown in multiple clinical trials to accelerate gastric emptying and improve bowel transit time.
-It also contains pectin (a soluble fiber) and is one of the most evidence-backed whole foods for constipation relief.
+Kiwi fruit contains actinidin, a natural enzyme shown in multiple clinical trials to speed up digestion and improve how quickly stool moves through your gut.
+It also contains pectin (a soluble fiber) and is one of the most well-studied whole foods for constipation relief.

-⚡ Protocol3–5 dried prunes with breakfast daily (or 4–6 oz. of pure prune juice); and/or 2 kiwi fruits daily.
-Effects on stool consistency are typically noticeable within 24–72 hours of regular consumption.
+⚡ How to Use Them: Eat 3–5 dried prunes with breakfast daily (or drink 4–6 oz of pure prune juice); and/or eat 2 kiwi fruits daily.
+Most people notice a difference in stool consistency within 24–72 hours of starting regularly.

-The gut microbiome plays a central role in bowel regularity, stool consistency, and colonic inflammation.
-Randomized controlled trials demonstrate that specific probiotic strains — particularly Lactobacillus rhamnosus GGBifidobacterium longumBifidobacterium lactis, and Lactobacillus acidophilus — significantly reduce gut transit time, improve stool frequency, and improve stool consistency in constipated adults.
-These effects directly reduce straining and hemorrhoid risk.
+The bacteria living in your gut play a key role in keeping your bowel movements regular, your stools soft, and your colon calm.
+Randomized controlled trials show that specific probiotic strains — particularly Lactobacillus rhamnosus GGBifidobacterium longumBifidobacterium lactis, and Lactobacillus acidophilus — significantly speed up gut transit, improve how often you go, and improve stool consistency in constipated adults.
+All of this directly cuts down on straining and hemorrhoid risk.

-Probiotics are particularly valuable after antibiotic use (which disrupts gut flora and commonly triggers constipation) and during pregnancy (when many conventional laxatives are contraindicated).
+Probiotics are especially helpful after antibiotic use (which wipes out good gut bacteria and commonly triggers constipation) and during pregnancy (when many standard laxatives are off the table).

 The 10 remedies above give you a research-backed foundation for long-term gut healing.
-If you want to accelerate your results, the right over-the-counter products can work hand-in-hand with everything above.
+If you want to get there faster, the right over-the-counter products can work hand-in-hand with everything above.

 The Best OTC Products to Pair With These Remedies